Martin Luther College: Martin Luther College

-In 1995, a group of students moved the Sprinter statue of NWC's campus in Watertown, Wisconsin, to New Ulm after the college administration had decided to leave the statue in Watertown.
-In the same year, the Northwestern College Board of Control donated a statue of Martin Luther to the New Ulm campus.
+In 1995, a group of students moved the Sprinter statue from NWC's Watertown, Wisconsin, campus to New Ulm after the college administration decided to leave it in Watertown.
+The same year, the Northwestern College Board of Control donated a statue of Martin Luther to the New Ulm campus.
 Theodore Olsen became president of the college in 1995.

 Martin Luther College began offering a graduate degree program in 2005.
 Mark Zarling was installed as president in 2007.

 Recent history

 In 2009, Martin Luther College dedicated a new soccer field.
 The Chapel of the Christ was dedicated in 2010 to commemorate the 150th anniversary of the WELS.

 The college conducted a capital campaign in conjunction with its silver anniversary in 2020.
 The campaign goals included heightened recruitment efforts, increased financial aid for students, and expansion of campus facilities.

 Academics

-As of 2019, Martin Luther College had 731 undergraduate students and 129 graduate students and employed a total of 87 full-time and adjunct faculty members.
+As of 2019, Martin Luther College had 731 undergraduate students and 129 graduate students and employed 87 full-time and adjunct faculty.
 MLC offers a Bachelor of Arts degree through its pre-seminary program and a Bachelor of Science degree through its education and staff ministry programs.
 Through its Graduate Studies program, the college grants Master of Science degrees in Education, Educational Administration, and Theological Studies.
 All programs of study at Martin Luther College train students for service in the Wisconsin Evangelical Lutheran Synod.